Digital marketing can get you in front of potential customers — the right strategy can get them to convert.

 While organic social posts likely won’t directly result in customer acquisition, they can aid in brand awareness, content sharing, and allow you to highlight the fun side of your brand.

 Paid social, on the other hand, can be a powerful tool if wielded properly.
 When choosing which platforms to advertise on, you should first consider your target audience and the platforms they use most.

-From there, you should take advantage of the audience targeting tools most of these platforms have in place, so you can get your content delivered straight to those who need to see it most.
-Paid social is a great way to meet people where they are in a way that’s nearly seamless.
+From there, you can take advantage of the audience targeting tools most of these platforms have in place to get your content delivered straight to those who need to see it most.

 As we’ve touched on before, remarketing can benefit your business in numerous ways.
-Not only does it keep you top of mind when someone visits your site without making a purchase or requesting a consultation or demo, but it allows you to hyper-focus your ads and ups your chances of turning a lead into a conversion.
+Not only does it keep you top of mind when someone takes an action like visiting your site, or requesting a consultation or demo, but it allows you to hyper-focus your ads and ups your chances of turning a lead into a conversion.

 5. Content marketing

-When people hear “content marketing,” they may automatically think of blogs.
-And while blogging is a great medium for businesses when it comes to customer acquisition, it can encompass much more.
-Content can be:
+When people hear the phrase “content marketing,” they may automatically think of blogs.
+And while blogging is a great medium for businesses when it comes to customer acquisition, content can encompass much more.

 - Blog posts

 - Guides and e-books